 - After a few minutes of holding the bottle in your hands, the penny should pop up into the air!

 When air warms up, it takes up more room (expands).
-When the air inside the bottle got warmer, it expanded – but it had nowhere to go!
+When the air inside the bottle got warmer, it expanded, but it had nowhere to go!
 So, the penny was pushed out of the way by the air.
-The way a rocket works is very similar to this.
-Instead of being powered by hot air, a rocket is powered by expanding gas.
+The way a rocket works is very similar.
+But instead of being powered by hot air, a rocket is powered by expanding gas.
 In a rocket engine, two different kinds of fuels are heated and mixed together to make a lot of gas, and it expands very quickly.
 Just like in this experiment, the pressurized gas wants to escape.
 In a rocket, it’s directed out through a nozzle and hits the ground with enough force to push the rocket up into the air!